-In 1592, it was destroyed by the Japanese during the Imjin War.
+In 1592, the gate was destroyed by the Japanese during their invasion of Korea during Imjin War.
 In 1867, almost 250 years later, it was reconstructed along with Gyeongbokgung Palace.

 In 1926, the Japanese who occupied Korea at the time, moved Gwanghwamun near the location of the present day National Folk Museum of Korea.
 They did this to make room for the new Japanese Governor General Building.